Skip to main content

 • Selling does not create any new tax obligation that would not exist if you received the payments over time.
 It simply accelerates the income into a single year.

 CSF purchases lottery annuity payments in states that allow the sale under their lottery statutes.
 Not all states permit the assignment of lottery annuity payments.
-See our lottery winnings service page for more information on the process and which states allow sales.
+Call us at (800) 317-3769 to find out if your state allows the sale and what your payments might be worth.
+You can also visit our lottery winnings service page for more details.

 Considering selling your lottery annuity payments?
 CSF provides free, no-obligation quotes.
 The amount we quote is the amount you receive.
 Call (800) 317-3769 or request a quote online.